On the Motive of a Fibre Bundle and its Applications

 \begin{theorem} Let $X$ be a smooth irreducible variety over a perfect field $k$.
 Let $\pi:\Gamma \rightarrow X$ be a proper smooth locally trivial (for Zariski topology) fibration with fiber $F$.
 Furthermore assume that $F$ is cellular and satisfies Poincar\'e duality.
 Then we have a decomposition

 in $DM_{gm}^{eff}(k)$.

 \end{theorem}

 We implement the above result, together with the motivic version of the decomposition theorem, due to Corti and Hanamura \cite{C-H} and de Cataldo and Migliorini \cite{C-M}, to study motive of a variety $X$, which admits a resolution of singularities $\tilde{X}$, which in turn can be constructed as a tower of cellular fibrations; see Theorem \ref{toweres}.
 In particular, one can use this approach to study the motive associated to an \emph{affine Schubert variety} $S(\omega)$ in a \emph{twisted partial affine flag variety}.
-Recall that the affine Schubert varieties were first introduced by G. Pappas and M. Rapoport \cite{P-R} and later received much attention due to their significance in the theory of local models for Shimura varieties, see \cite{Ha}, \cite{PRS} and \cite{Ri}. \\
+The affine Schubert varieties were first introduced by G. Pappas and M. Rapoport \cite{P-R} and later received much attention according to the following reasons.
+First, they play significant role in the theory of local models for Shimura varieties, see \cite{Ha}, \cite{PRS} and \cite{Ri}.
+Second, they also appear as local models for the moduli stacks of global $G$-shtukas, which are function field analogs for Shimura varieties\footnote{This work, was initially proposed as a part of an extensive research plan, which aims to investigate the motives associated with the moduli stacks of global $G$-shtukas in Voevodsky's motivic categories, using local theory of global $G$-shtukas \cite{AH_Local}, and the techniques which we developed in \cite{Ar-Ha}; see for example proof of \cite[Proposition~4.30]{Ar-Ha}.
+Notice that, as is proved in \cite[Proposition~2.16]{Var} (also see \cite{AH_Global} for the case of non-constant reductive groups), the moduli stacks of global $G$-shtukas are Deligne-Mumford.
+Furthermore, the theory of motives for Deligne-Munfored stacks was ``partly'' explored in \cite{Toen} and \cite{Choud}.
+We leave further discussions in this direction for another occasion.\\} ; see \cite{Var} and also \cite{Ar-Ha}. \\

 Consequently at the end of Section \ref{Motive of cellular fibrations} we show that